Southwest Airlines executive tells Senate panel: "We messed up"

 "It became clear that, with the storm severely disrupting our Denver and Chicago Midway stations concurrently, we did not have enough resiliency in our operation for the severe effect this winter event had on us," Watterson said in his remarks.

+Southwest stood apart from other airlines in the extent of its flight cancellations and failure to reschedule passengers.

-The Southwest executive said the company plans to invest $1.3 billion in upgrading and maintaining its computer systems this year and that it has spent "hundreds of millions" of dollars in refunds and reimbursements.
+The Southwest executive said the company plans to invest $1.3 billion in upgrading and maintaining its computer systems this year and that it has already refunded passengers "hundreds of millions" of dollars.

 "An apology alone, no matter how heartfelt or how often stated, would not suffice to make things right," Watterson said.